anntnzrb/_nixrice/docs/README.txt

   *2022-05-14* - switch to /chezmoi/.

-  - after a few weeks with /GNU Stow/ i started having issues with /symlinks/ all over my `~/'.

-  - there are quite a few reasons why /chezmoi/ is a superior system than /Stow/, to name a few: the template system, secrets, etc...;
+  - after a few weeks with /GNU Stow/ i started having issues with /symlinks/ all over my `~/'. other than that there are quite a few reasons why /chezmoi/ is a superior system than /Stow/, to name a
-    still does the job though and would stick to it if i didn't this better alternative.
+    few: the template system, secrets, etc...; still does the job though and would stick to it if i didn't this better alternative.

   *2022-05-08* - mass repo cleanup.